 Travel papers and visas

-•___A valid identity card is sufficient to enter and reside in the country.
+- A valid identity card or passport is sufficient to enter and reside in the country.

-•___There is an obligation for foreigners to register with the police if the period of their residence exceeds 90 consecutive days.
+- There is an obligation for foreigners to register with the police in case the period of their residence exceeds 90 consecutive days.

 In case of emergency: